Peach Music Festival in Scranton adds Warren Haynes with Grace Potter, new guitar pull, and more

 In addition, this year’s festival will now feature its inaugural Peach Guitar Pull, a Southern tradition where musicians jam, collaborate, and feed off each other.
 Scott Sharrard, lead guitarist and bandleader for the late Gregg Allman, is the musical director for the first Peach Guitar Pull, which will become an annual tradition at The Peach, and he will be joined on stage by Steve Kimock, Samantha Fish, and others.

 Peach Fest organizers also announced the addition of Cory Wong from Vulfpeck, Percy Hill, Magic Beans, Joanne Shaw Taylor, and Leah Blevins to the lineup first revealed in December.
-Additionally, there is a blurred-out name on the event poster released today (seen below) that is likely Scranton/Wilkes-Barre jamgrass band Cabinet.
+Additionally, there is a blurred-out name on the event poster released today (seen below) that fans are speculating is Scranton/Wilkes-Barre jamgrass band Cabinet, but nothing has been confirmed yet.

 Cabinet returned from “indefinite hiatus” last year to play a well-received set as one of only two scheduled concerts in 2018, once again taking over the main stage they headlined at their own Susquehanna Breakdown Music Festival in years prior.